 Pain in your abdomen (stomach or puku) is common.
-It can be hard to know what is causing it and many people never find out the exact cause.
-The important thing is knowing when and how you can take care of your symptoms at home and when you need to see a doctor.
+It's important to know what to do and when you need to see a doctor.

 Your abdomen is the part of your body between the bottom of your ribs and the top of your hips.
-It often gets called your stomach, tummy or puku, but there are a number of other organs in that area too.
+It often gets called your stomach, tummy or puku, but there's a number of other organs in that area too.

 Most pain in this part of your body will pass quickly and can be treated at home by yourself or with medication from your pharmacist.
 This includes when you have: